A collection of noteworthy sights and things I experienced in the westernmost region of France.

 It wasn't uncommon to stumble on folks who sang during work, got together after, brought instruments, and played.
 At a parking lot, anywhere.
 It made the places more alive.

 I remember that people used to sing in villages when I was a kid, but it somehow faded rather quickly.
-I guess as the comfort levels rose, people turned to radio or tv instead of socialising and making the programme themselves.
-Then, when suddenly someone sang in public, they got weird looks as if they'd be mad.
-I didn't question it back then, I grew up having no musical hearing, and it was okay.
+I guess as the comfort levels rose, people turned to the radio or TV instead of socializing and making the program themselves.
+Then, suddenly, when someone sang in public, they got weird looks as if they'd be mad.
+I didn't question it back then; I grew up with no musical hearing, and it was okay.
 But seeing how it can be different, how it can make things better, I am definitely a fan that Bretons are still living the tunes.

-A man plays on bombard, a traditional Breton double-reed instrument.
+A man plays on a bombard, a traditional Breton double-reed instrument.

 The more Breton music I listened to, the more I enjoyed it.
-So, when friends said that a fest-noz, a traditional Breton festival with dancing and live music, was going to take place in a few days and asked if I wanted to join, there was only one possible answer: "100% yes!"
+So, when friends said that a fest-noz, a traditional Breton festival with dancing and live music, would take place in a few days and asked if I wanted to join, there was only one possible answer: "100% yes!"

 Fest-noz, or a night celebration in English, is very much about dancing.
-So, I tried to recall some Ceilidh moves, but it was of no use.
-First, Breton dancing is different from the Scottish one, and second, umm, my dancing skills are on par with my singing.
-But no matter, I was always welcomed to join and learn; there wasn't anybody who'd let me feel that I don't belong there.
+So, I tried to recall some Ceilidh moves, but they were of no use.
+First, Breton dancing is different from Scottish, and second, umm, my dancing skills are on par with my singing.
+But no matter, others always welcomed me to join and learn; there wasn't anybody who'd let me feel that I didn't belong there.
 It was so good; oh, hours went by in a heartbeat!

 All that being said, the biggest treasure I found in Brittany was the incredible people and the immensely neat sense of community they provided me.
 If it weren't for them, I wouldn't get to write about anything mentioned in this post.